webclinic017/mono/python/README.md

 $ pip install -r requirements.in
 ```

-### Creating new notebooks
+### Interacting with notebooks

-From there, start a Jupyter notebook server with blaze by calling the `start_local_runtimes.sh`
-script.
-Follow [these](https://research.google.com/colaboratory/local-runtimes.html) instructions to connect Google Colab
-to the local runtime.

-After editing, download the notebook to the local machine and move it into the `python/notebook`
-directory so it can be tracked by git.
+From there, run an existing `jupyter_py_binary` target or create a new one with whatever `pip` or local dependencies are
+needed.
+Edit and save the notebook using a standard workflow, and when complete, log out of the Jupyter session.

 Don't forget to deactivate the virtual environment: